|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FUEL BUNDLE TRUCK TRANSPORT:

-A fuel bundle is transported in a near horizontal position inside a shielded transport container mounted on a flat deck truck, with the top of the fuel bundle near the back of the truck.
+A fuel bundle is transported in a near horizontal position inside a shielded transport container mounted on a flat deck truck, with the top of the fuel bundle near the back of the truck and slightly higher than the bottom of the fuel bundle.

 The fuel bundle overall length and width are limited by the weight of the shielded container needed to safely move a radioactive fuel bundle along city streets by truck.
 The fuel bundle and its transportation container are supported at an slight angle from horizontal to ensure that the fuel tubes, fuel rods and contained sodium all remain near the bottom of the fuel bundle.